simpleai-team/simpleai/README.rst

 More detailed documentation
 ===========================

-You can read the docs online at INSERT_LINK_HERE.
+You can read the docs online `here <http://simpleai.readthedocs.org/en/latest/>`_.
 Or for offline access, you can clone the project code repository and read them from the ``docs`` folder.

 Authors